brikis98/yevgeniy-brikman-homepage/_posts/2011-08-02-in-case-you-missed-it-epic-2011.md

 ---
 layout: post
-title: 'In case you missed it: the epic 2011 Crossfit Games'
+title: 'In case you missed it&#58; the epic 2011 Crossfit Games'
 date: '2011-08-02T02:21:00.000-07:00'
 author: Yevgeniy Brikman
 tags: